Turks and Caicos food plates

 On the salt-producing islands, there was a bit more money to buy imported staples such as rice and some grains, as well as comparatively small quantities of tea, coffee, sugar, and salt meat.

 Johnny cake, a pan-baked and slightly sweetened cornbread, largely took the place of wheat breads in the past.
-The name ‘johnny cake’ is derived from “journey cake”, as this baked good preserved well and was a staple for long fishing and sloop trading trips.
+The name johnny cake is derived from journey cake, as this baked good preserved well and was a staple for fishermen and sailors embarking on long fishing or sloop trading trips.

 Today, locally caught conch, lobster, and fish continue to define local dishes.